chrisbroski/utipem/README.md

 ```
 Dagger
 Weapon (pierce) I
 On >= 2d6, deal target damage - 1 to a random anatomy.
+Engages with targetbcharacter.
 Target receives opportunity for a defensive maneuver.
 Common, useful, and easy to conceal